 Check-in Date and Move-in Procedures

-Payment for the entire program is due about two months before the start of the program.
-You are responsible for making your housing payment directly to NUS online with a credit card.
+Payment for the entire semester is due at the beginning of the program.
+Payments are only accepted in Singapore dollars.
+Rent can generally be paid with cash, international bank draft, or NETS.
+Credit cards are not accepted.
 Payment instructions and details will be included in the NUS housing allocation e-mail.

 Eating at NUS